ddbrennan/git-interview-baseline/README.md

 The first line, `From github.com:aviflombaum/mission-critical-application` is informing us which remote our `git fetch` updated from, namely, the remote repository located at: https://github.com/aviflombaum/mission-critical-application

-When we `fetch` with git, we are asking to copy all changes on the remote to our local git repository, but not actually integrate any.
-The next line, `bfe50fc..0ae1da2  master     -> origin/master` is telling us that a new commit was found in `origin/master`. `origin/master` means the GitHub version of `master`.
-Even though git fetched a new commit from `origin/master`, it did not merge it into the local master.
+When we `fetch` with git, we are asking to copy all changes on the remote to our local git repository, but not merge.
+The next line, `bfe50fc..0ae1da2  master     -> origin/master` is telling us that a new commit was found in `origin/master`. `origin/master` is the GitHub version of `master`.
+So, even though git fetched a new commit from `origin/master`, it did not merge it into the local master.

 ![Fetch without integration](https://dl.dropboxusercontent.com/s/iy2jovft8ykrxbd/2015-11-02%20at%202.08%20PM.png)

 Our remote copy on GitHub has a file, `remote-bug-fix`, presumably some code that another developer pushed up to our remote version of the `master` branch to fix a bug.
 Even after we fetched, our local copy still doesn't appear to have that file.

-After you fetch, you have access to the remote code but you still have to merge it.
-How do you merge a change fetched from `origin/master` into your current master?
-From within your local master branch, type: `git merge origin/master`, referring to the branch's full path, `remote/branch`, or `origin/master`.
+We still have access to the remote code but you have to merge it ourselves.
+While within your local master branch, type: `git merge origin/master`, referring to the branch's full path, `remote/branch`, or `origin/master`.

 ```
 $ git merge origin/master